Left Arrow

 To design an effective app, the design team must understand its purpose, commercial objectives, and target users.
 This involves comprehending the problems it solves, optimising design for desired outcomes, and creating user personas with individual journeys.

-See the must-have retail app features for personalised user journeys.
+See the must-have retail app features for personalised user journeys and how to optimise your UX for customer satisfaction.

 8. Evaluate the System Architecture